TheCandidStartup/TheCandidStartup.github.io/_drafts/publish-api-documentation.md

 You've got to love the ability of a badge to drive behavior.
 The initial badge showed coverage at 52%.
 So naturally I immediately had to get to 100%.

+{% capture note-content %}
 Top tip.
 You can use `typedoc --logLevel Verbose | grep "not considered"` to list all API items that are considered undocumented.
 Knock out some documentation, rinse and repeat.
+{% endcapture %}
+{% include candid-note.html content=note-content %}

-# Adding Projects to the Organizational Structure
+# Adding Documentation to the Blog Org Structure

-* Initial idea was to add "Projects" as a new top level concept.
-Then create an "Infinisheet" project page which I can use as a landing page to link to GitHub, Documentation, etc.
-* Would be nice to include a list of a few key blogs related to the project
-* Which meant I needed some way of tagging the blogs by project
+My first thought was to add "Projects" as a new top level concept.
+Then create an "Infinisheet" project page which I can use as a landing page to link to GitHub, Documentation, etc. It would be nice to include a list of a few key blogs related to the project.
+Which means I need a way of tagging blogs by project.

-* At which point I realized that I was reinventing "Topics" for the subset of topics that relate to a project
-* Decided to start by adding an "InfiniSheet" topic and adding whatever I needed to make it into a landing page
+At this point I realized that I was reinventing "Topics" for the subset of topics that relate to a project.
+I decided to start by adding an "InfiniSheet" topic and creating whatever content I needed to turn it into a landing page.

-* Tried a few ways of doing it but nothing seemed quite right.
+I tried a few ways of doing it but nothing seemed quite right.
 Including links in the topic description is too wordy.
-Hard to pick the links out and hard to understand the navigation structure.
+It's hard to pick the links out and hard to understand the navigation structure.

-* Tried adding a special section with a table of links.
-Looked too contrived.
+Then I tried adding a special section with a table of links.
+That looked too contrived.

-* Then I realized.
+Finally, it dawned on me.
 I have a dedicated area for navigation controls in the page header that topics don't use.

 # Topic Navigation

-* Fortunately, I've structured the blog to make it easy to add custom navigation controls.
+Fortunately, I've structured the blog to make it easy to add custom navigation controls.
 Each type of page has a layout.
 You can add custom front matter that specifies additional content to include in the page header.
 This is used by the "post" layout to include previous and next post buttons, together with buttons for each topic the post was tagged with.

 I updated the "topic" layout to pull in its own custom navigation controls.